sqlxpert/sqlxpert.github.io/_posts/20250515-idempotence-doing-it-more-than-once.md

 ## AWS Builds Incrementally

 My tool for cutting Amazon Web Services cloud computing costs, [github.com/sqlxpert/lights-off-aws](https://github.com/sqlxpert/lights-off-aws#lights-off) , stops computers and databases when they are not needed, and starts them again later.
 It can delete other kinds of expensive resources, and create them again later.
-It can also make backups on a schedule.
+It can also take backups on a schedule.
 These operations _ought to be idempotent_.
 Trying to start a computer that is already running should not cause an error.
 Trying to back up a database when a backup was started a few minutes ago should not cause an error, let alone produce another backup.

 AWS comprises hundreds of services, [launched at different times](https://en.m.wikipedia.org/wiki/Timeline_of_Amazon_Web_Services).
-This is [incrementalism](https://en.wikipedia.org/wiki/Incrementalism): capabilities are added little by little.
+This is [incrementalism](https://en.wikipedia.org/wiki/Incrementalism) : capabilities are added little by little.
 The advantage is innovation.
 A potential disadvantage is repeated effort that leads to different, and not necessarily better, results.
 As you will see, some basic commands in core AWS services are non-idempotent, and this suggests that AWS's internal work processes are non-idempotent.
 It could be an example of [Conway's Law](https://en.m.wikipedia.org/wiki/Conway%27s_law) : the software and the organization that produced it match each other.

 ## Services Approach Idempotence Differently